 Home repossession process

-Your lender will contact you if you miss a mortgage payment.
-They will ask you how you plan to pay back any arrears.
+They will talk to you about how you plan to pay back any arrears.

-You can take steps to deal with mortgage arrears by:
+You have time to get advice and take steps to deal with missed mortgage payments.

-Your lender may start court action to repossess your home if you can't agree a repayment plan.
+Your lender may start court action to repossess your home if you cannot agree a repayment plan.
 This should be a last resort.

 They must provide you with a list of all missed payments, the total level of arrears and the outstanding mortgage debt before they apply to court.